13

 I didn't hit the ground.
 Instead, my back met something solid.
 Not concrete.
 Warm.
 Alive.
 My hands flew back instinctively, clutching whatever was behind me.
 My eyes clenched shut.

-I stayed frozen like that.
-Not daring to move.
-Not sure what had just happened.
+I stayed frozen like that, not daring to move, not sure what had just happened.

 And there they were.